 - event observers will remain your second best choice especially if you are well-acquainted with them from the M1 dev times;

 - [email protected] plugins should be used last.
 They offer less stability than event observers and don’t have the advantages of @api plugins.

 Still have trouble upgrading your third-party extensions from observers to plugins?
 Want to boost your store speed or make it more reliable?
-Being a Magento 2 development company, Onilab can help you move faster in the vivid e-commerce environment and upgrade you Magento extensions with proper plugin use.
+Being a Magento 2 development company, Onilab can help you move faster in the vivid e-commerce environment and upgrade your Magento extensions with proper plugin use.
 Drop us a line to start your faster e-commerce journey today.